-Note: The BARS revenue code for program income should be the same as the code of the grant generating this income.
+Note: The BARS revenue code for program income should be the same as the code of the award generating this income.
 (See next section for accounting for program income related to revolving loans.)

-Note: If the grantee has received written (documented) approval to use program income as match/cost sharing, it is not reported on the SEFA.
+Note: If the awardee has received written (documented) approval to use program income as match/cost sharing, it is not reported on the SEFA.

-Unless otherwise specified in the grant agreement, interest earned on cash advances or idle grant funds is not considered program income.
+Unless otherwise specified in the awarding documents, interest earned on cash advances or idle award funds are not considered program income.
 Interest earnings are recorded in the BARS account 361.

-FEMA Disaster Assistance - CFDA 97.036
+FEMA Disaster Assistance - ALN 97.036